dodopizza/httpclient-resilience-policies/README.md

 Notice that the `HttpClientTimeout` should be **greater** than `TimeoutPerRetry` otherwise you requests will never be retried.

-One more important thing is the order of the policies. `TimeoutPolicy` should always be **after** the RetryPolicy otherwise the `TimeoutPerRetry` paramater will play the same role as a `HttpClientTimeout`.
+One more important thing is the order of the policies. `TimeoutPolicy` should always be **after** the RetryPolicy otherwise the `TimeoutPerRetry` parameter will play the same role as a `HttpClientTimeout`.
 [Clarification from the Polly documentation](https://github.com/App-vNext/Polly/wiki/Polly-and-HttpClientFactory#use-case-applying-timeouts).

 You may setup your own timeout parameters by providing it to the `HttpClientSettings` constructor.
 Also you may check the default values in the `Defaults` class.